cepdnaclk/e19-4yp-AI-Driven-Renal-Care-Management-for-Hospitals-in-Sri-Lanka/ML_Server/README.md

 ## Features

+- **JWT Authentication**: Secure endpoints using the same JWT tokens as Express.js backend
+- **Role-based Access**: Restrict prediction endpoints to doctors and nurses only
-- **Dry Weight Prediction**: Predicts optimal dry weight for dialysis patients
+- **Dry Weight Change Prediction**: Predicts if dry weight will change in next dialysis session
-- **URR Prediction**: Predicts Urea Reduction Ratio for dialysis sessions
+- **URR Risk Prediction**: Predicts if URR will go to risk region (inadequate) next month
-- **Hemoglobin Prediction**: Predicts next month's Hb level with clinical recommendations
+- **Hemoglobin Risk Prediction**: Predicts if Hb will go to risk region next month with clinical recommendations

 ## API Endpoints